ghgemmer/Halloween/README.md

 Prop playback data is currently stored as constant arrays in the program itself although the future goal is to store it on a separate SD card the Arduino accesses for unlimited playback storage.
-These constants are stored in the PROGMEM2 section of the code, using the PROGMEMSECTION2 macro, so they don't take up RAM space, only program code space.
+These constants are currently stored in the PROGMEM2 section of the code, using the PROGMEMSECTION2 macro, so they don't take up RAM space, only program code space.

 ## Capturing Playback Data and Adding it to the Program